ralfcat/shiny_app_1000spider/README.md

     Run the installer and install BLAST+ on your system.

 Mac/Linux:
     Use homebrew to download it.
-Run the command:  brew install blast.
+Run the command: *brew install blast*.
     If you dont have homebrew installed, run this:
     */bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)*

 ### Add BLAST+ to System PATH